-The environmental chemistry is considered to be a broad field.
 Environmental chemistry deals with the study of chemical processes that occur in the environment and affect the activities of human kind.
-The environmental chemistry mainly deals with the chemical and biochemical phenomena of atmosphere.
+Environmental chemistry can be defined as the study of the sources, reactions, transport, effects, and fates of chemical species in the air, soil, and water environments and the effect of human activity on these.

 It includes the soil, analytical, atmospheric, and aquatic science fields.
 Thus the basic of the environmental chemistry is to study the pollutants effect on the environment and reduction process for contamination and proper management of environment.

+Radiochemical is the substances which emits radioactive materials in atmosphere that are harmful for human beings.
+The counter like particle and scintillation counters are used to measure the radiochemical.
 The radio chemical parameters are also measured in environmental chemistry.
-The radio chemical are the substances which emits radioactive materials in atmosphere that are harmful for human being.
-The counters like particle and scintillation counters are used to measure the radio chemical.

 - The toxicity of any substance depends mainly on three factors which are the nature, concentration, and distribution of chemical substance.
 The distribution of any substance in atmosphere is the major criteria for its exposure in the environment.